mollywilliams/grace-notes.github.io/_topics/adam.md

 And now a comparison is made between the earthly body of Adam and his race, and Christ and His followers.

-1 Cor.
+> 1 Cor.
 15:45,46, "So also it is written, ‘The first man, Adam, became a lving soul.’
 The last Adam [Christ] became a life-making spirit.
-However, the spiritual is not first, but the natural; then the spiritual.
+However, the spiritual is not first, but the natural; then the spiritual."

 Adam’s bad decision resulted in the spiritual death of the entire human race.
-This is summed up in the phrase **psuche zosan** - “living soul.”
+This is summed up in the phrase ψυχη ζοσα - *living soul*.

 -   A living soul is one that has human life, but not spiritual.